 Advantages: It’s simple for teachers to grade late work because it’s all worth the same amount of credit.
 Students are encouraged to complete their assignments within the window that the information applies to the test.

 Disadvantages: A student who turns in the assignment one day late is earning the same amount of credit as the student who submits the assignment two weeks late.
-With this approach, students still fail the assignment (if you choose to use 50%), but the grade is not as detrimental to their overall score as a zero.
+With this approach, students still don’t score well on the assignment, but the grade is not as detrimental to their overall score as a zero.

 Things to consider: